 Using some of these amino acid supplements will speed up your muscle growth.

-The same amino acids will also help to reduce post-workout soreness .
+The Journal of the International Society of Sports Nutrition notes that the same amino acids will also help to reduce post-workout soreness .
 As a result, you’ll find that you experience less stiffness, especially when you go through a very tough training session where you’ve pushed yourself to the limit.

-And finally, by going beyond your basic protein needs, you can significantly impact weight management .
+And finally, NIH indicates that by going beyond your basic protein needs, you can significantly impact weight management .

 High-protein diets have been shown to impact your resting metabolic rate and appetite, which are key to achieving your ideal body weight.